virtual-cast/Zenject/README.md

 ## Injection

-There are many different ways of declaring dependencies on the container, which are documented in the <a href="#binding">next section</a>.
+There are many different ways of declaring dependencies on the container, which are documented in the [next section](#binding).
 There are also several ways of having these dependencies injected into your classes.
 These are:

 1 - **Constructor Injection**